cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 {: #kelem title="Key Elements of Network Digital Twin" artwork-align="center"}

   Data:
-  :  A network digital twin should maintain historical data and/or real-time data (configuration data, operational state data, topology data, trace data, metric data, process data, etc.) about its real-world twin (i.e. real network) that are required by the
+  :  A Network Digital Twin should maintain historical data and/or real-time data (configuration data, operational state data, topology data, trace data, metric data, process data, etc.) about its real-world twin (i.e. real network) that are required by the